Snapchat Data Breach

 What data was compromised in the Snapchat Breach?

-The breach exposed usernames, phone numbers, and email addresses of millions of users.
+The breach exposed usernames, phone numbers, and approximate geographic locations for millions of users.
 No financial data or private messages were reported as compromised.
 Unfortunately, the exposed data was not encrypted, heightening risks for victims.

 How many people were affected by the Snapchat Data Breach?